matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 exchanges an authorization code for an access token.
 Steps: The client directs the user to the authorization server.
 The user logs in and consents.
 The authorization server redirects the user back to the client with an authorization code.
 The client exchanges the code for an access token.
-Implicit Grant: Used for client-side applications (e.g., single-page apps) where the client secret cannot be securely stored.
+Implicit Grant: Used for client-side applications (example, single-page apps) where the client secret cannot be securely stored.
 The access token is returned directly to the client without an authorization code.
 Steps: The client directs the user to the authorization server.
 The user logs in and consents.
 The authorization server redirects the user back to the client with an access token in the URL fragment.